 I hope that my work also reflects aspects of the world that we occupy, so I typically use utilitarian materials – often used in large scale production, and as such taken for granted.
 Many of us would not give a second thought to Acrylic, but it has qualities and resonances that reflect the areas that I explore in my work (its transparency and its opacity), and those qualities become integral to my work.

-Similarly steel has an extraordinary beauty that is overlooked in favour of its utilitarian value.
-As with acrylic it is massively produced (albeit above levels of current world demand) but we don’t tend to look at what it is – rather at what it does, and that seems to me to reflect how we all too often treat other humans, and perhaps feel viewed ourselves.
+Similarly, steel has an extraordinary beauty that is overlooked in favor of its utilitarian value.
+As with acrylic it is massively produced (albeit above levels of current world demand) but we don’t tend to look at what it is – rather at what it does, and that seems to me to reflect how we all too often treat other humans and perhaps feel viewed ourselves.

 So the materials I use bring important resonances.